Contents

 You may have considered exploring preference shares or perhaps you’ve looked towards your friends and family for funds.

-SAFE Notes were created in late 2013 by Silicon Valley accelerator Y Combintator and are designed to be (you guessed it!) simple agreements — typically 5-10 page documents.
-They’re a concise and useful instrument to connect your business and your investors.
+SAFE Notes were introduced in 2013 by Silicon Valley accelerator Y Combinator and are designed as simple agreements – typically only 5 to 10 pages long.
+They provide a concise and effective way to bridge your business and your investors in today’s fast‐moving market.

-Navigating SAFE Notes can be a daunting process, but don’t worry — we’ll make it simple (pun intended!) for you.
+Navigating SAFE Notes may initially seem daunting, but don’t worry – we’ll make it simple (pun intended!) for you.

 What Is A SAFE Note?

-A SAFE Note allows you to take on investment that will convert into equity in the future.
+A SAFE Note allows you to secure investment that will convert into equity at a future date.

-If your business is looking to raise funds in its early stages, a SAFE Note may be the instrument you need.
+If your business is in its early stages and needs to raise funds, a SAFE Note might be the perfect instrument for you.

 How Does A SAFE Note Work?

-SAFE Notes allow an investor to be issued shares in a future priced round — meaning no specific share price needs to be determined at the time of the raise.
+SAFE Notes allow an investor to be issued shares in a future priced round – meaning there is no need to determine a specific share price at the time of the raise.

-Under this arrangement, the investor will gain the right to convert this amount into equity when a pre-agreed trigger event occurs.
+Under this arrangement, the investor gains the right to convert their investment into equity when a pre-agreed trigger event occurs.

-The advantage of this approach is that you can defer the valuation of your company to a later date.
+The advantage here is that you can defer the valuation of your company to a later date, allowing the market and your performance to determine a fair valuation.

-The number of shares the investor will receive will depend on the amount they have paid upfront and the share price of the priced equity round or liquidation event.
+The number of shares the investor will receive depends on the upfront investment and the share price established during the subsequent priced round or liquidation event.

 Discount Prices And Valuation Caps

-One of the most important features of a SAFE Note is a valuation cap.
-This determines the highest price that can be used to set the conversion price.
+One of the most important features of a SAFE Note is the valuation cap – a limit on the highest price used to set the conversion price.

-A discount rate in a SAFE Note entitles the investor to purchase shares at a discounted price.
+A discount rate is also common in a SAFE Note, entitling the investor to purchase shares at a reduced price relative to future investors.

-Without a valuation cap or a discount price, the SAFE Note simply converts into equity at the price of the issuing company’s subsequent round.
+If a SAFE Note does not include a valuation cap or discount, it simply converts into equity at the share price of the company’s subsequent round.

 Why Should I Use A SAFE Note?

-SAFE Notes hold many advantages compared to other forms of capital raising, mainly due to their simple nature.
-Below are some of the reasons you should consider using a SAFE Note in Australia.
+SAFE Notes offer many advantages over other forms of capital raising, primarily due to their inherent simplicity.
+Below are some reasons to consider using a SAFE Note in Australia.

 Simplicity